jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 The software industry fixates on
 [great hackers](http://www.paulgraham.com/gh.html)&mdash;the Micheal
-Jordans of the field who are five or ten times as productive ordinary programmers.
+Jordans of the field who are five or ten times as productive as ordinary programmers.
 These men (and if
 [Google is to be believed](https://www.google.com/webhp?q=great+programmers), they are mostly men[^3]) are able to
 [create a new language in 10 days](http://www.computer.org/csdl/mags/co/2012/02/mco2012020007.pdf)